ziutek/ziutek.github.io/drafts/go_on_very_small_hardware.md

   12728	    236	    176	  13140	   3354	cortexm0.elf
 ```

-You need UART peripheral in your PC to see something.
+To see something you need an UART peripheral in your PC.

-**Do not use RS232 port or USB to RS232 converter!**

-STM32F0 uses 3.3 V logic but RS232 can produce from -15 V to +15 V which will probably demage your MCU.
-You need USB to UART converter that use 3.3 V logic (in case of FT232 based converters set VCCIO to 3.3V).
+**Do not use RS232 port or USB to RS232 converter!** STM32F0 uses 3.3 V logic but RS232 can produce from -15 V to +15 V which will probably demage your MCU.
+You need USB to UART converter that uses 3.3 V logic.
+Popular converters are based on FT232 or CP2102 chips.

 ![UART]({{site.baseur}}/images/mcu/f030-demo-board/uart.jpg)

-You also need terminal emulator program (I prefer [picocom](https://github.com/npat-efault/picocom)).
-Flash the new image, run terminal emulator and press the reset button a few times:
+You also need some terminal emulator program (I prefer [picocom](https://github.com/npat-efault/picocom)).
+Flash the new image, run the terminal emulator and press the reset button a few times:

 ```